General Dynamics F-16 Fighting Falcon: United States

-The F-16 is being used by the active duty USAF, Air Force Reserve, and Air National Guard units, the USAF aerial demonstration team, the U.S. Air Force Thunderbirds, and as an adversary-aggressor aircraft by the United States Navy at the Naval Strike and Air Warfare Center.
+The F-16 is used by the active duty USAF, Air Force Reserve, and Air National Guard units, the USAF aerial demonstration team, the U.S. Air Force Thunderbirds, and as an adversary-aggressor aircraft by the United States Navy at the Naval Strike and Air Warfare Center.
 Although initially designed to be a highly maneuverable fighter for air combat, the F-16 would primarily be flown by squadrons focused on ground attack that previously flew aircraft such as the F-105 Thunderchief or A-7 Corsair II.

-The U.S. Air Force, including the Air Force Reserve and the Air National Guard, flew the F-16 in combat during Operation Desert Storm in 1991 and in the Balkans later in the 1990s.
-During the NATO bombing of Yugoslavia, on 2 May 1999 one F-16 has been shot down over western Serbia by the 250th Air Defence Missile Brigade, piloted by David L. Goldfein, later Chief of Staff of the United States Air Force.
-F-16s also patrolled the no-fly zones in Iraq during Operations Northern Watch and Southern Watch and served during the War in Afghanistan and the War in Iraq from 2001 and 2003 respectively.
+The U.S. Air Force, including the Air Force Reserve and the Air National Guard, flew the F-16 in combat during Operation Desert Storm in 1991 and in the Balkans during the Yugoslav Wars later in the 1990s.
+During the NATO bombing of Yugoslavia, on 2 May 1999 an F-16 piloted by David L. Goldfein, later Chief of Staff of the United States Air Force, was shot down over western Serbia by the 250th Air Defence Missile Brigade.
+F-16s also patrolled the no-fly zones in Iraq during Operation Northern Watch and Operation Southern Watch and served during the War in Afghanistan and the War in Iraq from 2001 and 2003 respectively.
 In 2011, Air Force F-16s took part in the intervention in Libya.

 On 11 September 2001, two unarmed F-16s were launched in an attempt to ram and down United Airlines Flight 93 before it reached Washington D.C. during the 11 September 2001 terrorist attacks, but Flight 93 was prematurely brought down by the hijackers after passengers attacked the cockpit, so the F-16s were retasked to patrol the local airspace and later escorted Air Force One back to Washington.

 The F-16 had been scheduled to remain in service with the U.S. Air Force until 2025.
 Its replacement is planned to be the F-35A variant of the Lockheed Martin F-35 Lightning II, which is expected to gradually begin replacing several multirole aircraft among the program's member nations.
 However, owing to delays in the F-35 program, all USAF F-16s will receive service life extension upgrades.
 In 2022, it was announced the USAF would continue to operate the F-16 for another two decades.